 And yes, before you ask, the reason French green lentils are different from regular green lentils, is that they come with alluring accents and little tiny berets.

 This recipe for French Lentils with Dijon Vinaigrette is vegan, simple to prepare, and bursting with flavor.

 What are French Lentils?
 What about Lentilles du Puy?

-When you’re shopping for French lentils, the biggest difference you’ll see is size and color.
-French lentils are much smaller than regular green lentils– about half the size– and they’re also a darker with more color variations.
+When you're shopping for French lentils, the biggest difference you'll see is size and color.
+They are much smaller than regular green lentils-- about half the size-- and they're also a darker with more color variations.